LGBTQ+ Founded & Owned Brands That Give Back In More Ways Than Just Donating — Shop Now

 Beekman 1802

 "When life gives you lemons, you make lemonade.
-When life gives you goat milk, you change the world," explained Ridge.
+When life gives you goat milk, you change the world," quipped Ridge.

 The couple has been a reality favorite for over a decade — dubbed "The Beekman Boys" during their television series back in 2010.

 Beekman 1802's latest collection, a Limited Edition Pride Bloom Cream, features beautiful pride-themed packaging and an adorable Pride Goatie Pin.
-Plus, 100% of profits will be donated to the Ali Forney Center to support homeless LGBTQ+ youth until the end of June.
+Plus, 100 percent of profits will be donated to the Ali Forney Center to support homeless LGBTQ+ youth until the end of June.

 Beekman 1802's Limited Edition Pride Bloom Cream Daily Moisturizer retails for $54 at beekman1802.com.